lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     run 2000

-..  container:: justify
+.. admonition:: Note
+    :class: info

     Here, I choose values of 10 fs for the temperature damping parameter and 100 fs for the pressure.
 These choices were made to reach equilibrium faster and allow very short run to be performed.
 For an actual simulation (and not a tutorial), longer equilibration and larger damping times should be used (100 fs and 1000 fs for temperature and pressure respectively are usually used for atomic systems).

+..  container:: justify

-    As the simulation runs, you can see that the charges of the atoms are fluctuating, as it adjusts to the topology:
+    As the simulation runs, you can see that the charges of the atoms are fluctuating, as the atoms adjust themselves to the topology:

 .. figure:: ../figures/level3/reactive-silicon-dioxide/average-charge-light.png
     :alt: Charge of silica during equilibration with reaxff and LAMMPS